-- Age Riders with more experience will have a cheaper insurance premium.
+- Age Riders with more experience will have a cheaper moped insurance premium.
 Insurers do see younger people as higher risk which is why a 25-year-old who has recently obtained a licence is still likely to be quoted a lower price than a 16-year-old.

 - Licence and driving courses The type of licence you hold, and whether you have any advanced rider qualifications, are good indicators of experience.
 To ride a moped you only need a provisional licence and L plates.
 Many people find this cheaper and more convenient than paying for a test but holding a full licence will bring insurance costs down.

 - Size of engine Generally the more powerful the engine the more risk there is of a serious accident.
 So the higher the cc, the higher the insurance premium.

 - Security Investing in security for your moped could generate modest savings.
-Insurers will ask whether you have an alarm, security markings, tracking devices and where the moped is stored at night.
+Moped insurers will ask whether you have an alarm, security markings, tracking devices and where the moped is stored at night.

-- No claims bonus Like car insurance, the safer you ride and the longer you go without making any claims on your insurance the greater discount you’ll be eligible for.
+- No claims bonus Like car insurance, the safer you ride and the longer you go without making any claims on your moped insurance the greater discount you’ll be eligible for.
 If you’re driving on a provisional licence it will still count towards your no claims bonus and you can transfer your bonus if you switch insurers.

 - Excess The excess is the compulsory amount you will have to pay if you make a claim.
 Insurers should give you a selection of amounts to choose from when you take out the policy, for example, £100, £250 or £500.
 The higher you set the excess the cheaper the premium will be, but make sure you can afford to pay it if you have an accident.